 Procedure for Dye Penetrant Test can vary depending upon the factors such as the penetrant system being used and the condition and environment under which the inspection is performed.
 However, the general steps which are to be followed are as below;

-Removal of excess penetrant: After leaving the surface for recommended dwell period, the penetrant shall be cleaned, for cleaning the excess penetrant cloth and penetrant removal shall be used.
+Removal of excess penetrant: After leaving the surface for the recommended dwell period, the penetrant shall be cleaned, for cleaning the excess penetrant cloth and penetrant removal shall be used.
 While cleaning the excess penetrant, two things shall be taken care of;

 - Cleaning should be unidirectional i.e. cleaning shall be done in one direction only.
 To and fro cleaning shall be avoided.